MAIA: A new detector concept for a 10 TeV muon collider: Experimental conditions

-The various particle spectra are reported in Figure~\ref{fig:BIB_plot}.
-The energy spectrum exemplifies the effectiveness of the nozzle boron layer since the thermal neutron component is completely suppressed.
+The various BIB particle spectra are reported in Figure~\ref{fig:BIB_plot}.
+The energy spectra exemplify the effectiveness of the nozzle boron layer since the thermal neutron component is significantly suppressed.
 Considering the photon component, the peak in the spectrum contains both the characteristic gamma line in the boron neutron capture ($\SI{477}{keV}$) and the annihilation peak ($\SI{511}{keV}$).
-The impact of the simulated BIB on the detector is shown in Figure ~\ref{fig:bib_maia}.
+An event display illustrating the impact of the simulated BIB in the detector is shown in Figure ~\ref{fig:bib_maia}.

-The position where the secondary BIB particles leave the nozzle to enter the detector region plays a dominant role in the background impact.
-For instance, BIB particles departing from the nozzle in proximity to the tip directly impact the innermost tracker layer, increasing the occupancy.
+The position where the secondary BIB particles leave the nozzle to enter the detector region plays a dominant role in the impact of BIB on the detector, and thus, detector design requirements.
+For example, BIB particles departing from the nozzle in proximity to the tip directly impact the innermost tracker layer, leading to increased occupancies.

+The generation of the incoherent pairs was performed using the GUINEA-PIG code~\cite{Schulte:1997nga}, a Monte Carlo event generator developed to simulate beam–beam interactions in lepton colliders.
+The GUINEA-PIG program calculates the full electromagnetic interaction between the two bunches, producing a list of incoherent $e^{+}e^{-}$ pairs at the interaction point.
+The generated pairs are subsequently injected into the FLUKA simulation as primary particles and propagated beyond the beampipe into the detector region.
+The FLUKA run corresponds to a full bunch crossing at nominal beam intensity \cite{calzolari_2025_17494967}.